What to expect

 College support teams

-College head and deputy college heads: These are honorary positions filled by academic staff.
-The role of college head is filled by a senior academic staff member.
-College and deputy heads attend and participate in a range of college events, providing college members with leadership and insight into academic life.
+College head and deputy college heads: These are honorary positions filled by professional or academic staff who have a strong commitment to student engagement and support.
+College and deputy heads attend and participate in a range of college events, providing college members and advisors with leadership and insight into university life.

 College coordinator: This role is filled by a full-time staff member responsible for coordinating a range of academic, social and recreational activities and programs.